Second Maratha invasion of Bengal: Negotiations at Plassey

 Alivardi left his camp at Amaniganj with generals Mustafa Khan, Shamshir Khan, Umar Khan, Haidar Ali Khan, Fakhrullah Beg Khan, Raham Khan, Mir Jafar Khan and others.
 Alivardi raised an army of 70,000 cavalry and 100,000 musketeers.
 Pavilions were erected midway between the two camps for their meeting.
 On March 31, Balaji Rao arrived at the meeting place accompanied by Pilaji Jadav, Malhar Holkar, and other Maratha generals.
 The meeting lasted for a week.
 At the conclusion of the meeting, the Peshwa was presented with four elephants, two buffaloes, five horses and jewels as gifts.
-It was agreed that Alivardi would pay Shahu the chauth for Bengal and 22 lakh rupees to Balaji to cover his army’s expenses, while the Peshwa would ensure a final agreement with Raghuji to prevent future invasions of Bengal.
-Initially, Alivardi struggled to provide such a large sum immediately, but the Peshwa’s threat to withdraw and leave Bengal vulnerable to Raghuji forced the Nawab to make the payment.
+It was agreed that Alivardi would pay Shahu the chauth for Bengal and 22 lakh rupees to Balaji to cover his army's expenses, while the Peshwa would ensure a final agreement with Raghuji to prevent future invasions of Bengal.
+Initially, Alivardi struggled to provide such a large sum immediately, but the Peshwa's threat to withdraw and leave Bengal vulnerable to Raghuji forced the Nawab to make the payment.

 Battle at Birbhum

 Then the combined Bengal and Peshwa forces advanced.
 Raghuji abandoned his camps at Katwa and Burdwan, fleeing to Birbhum.
 The Nawab and Peshwa crossed the Bhagirathi River and pursued him.
-Recognizing the Bengal army’s slower pace, the Peshwa suggested he chase Raghuji with his swift Maratha cavalry, to which Alivardi agreed.
+Recognizing the Bengal army's slower pace, the Peshwa suggested he chase Raghuji with his swift Maratha cavalry, to which Alivardi agreed.
 The next day on 10 April, the Peshwa overtook Raghuji, defeated him in a battle and drove him in flight into the western hills with heavy loss of men and of much of his baggage and camp which were abandoned to plunder.
 Many officers of the Nagpur army also joined to the Peshwa.
 Following the defeat Raghuji passing through Manbhum and took the road to Sambalpur fled Bengal.

 Aftermath

 Bhaskar, stationed near Midnapore with troops, also retreated through Odisha.
-Alivardi returned back to Murshidabad while the Peshwa satisfied, returned to Pune through Pachet to Gaya.
+Alivardi returned to Murshidabad while the Peshwa satisfied, returned to Pune through Pachet to Gaya.
 By late May 1743, both Maratha armies had left Bengal. from June 1743 to February 1744 Bengal Subah remained peaceful before Third Maratha invasion of Bengal.